emqx/emqx-docs/en_US/gateway/stomp.md

 ### Add Listeners

 One tcp listener with the name of **default** is already configured on port `61613`, which allows a maximum of 16  acceptors in the pool, and support up to 1,024,000 concurrent connections.
-You can click **Settings** for more customized settings for **Delete** to delete the listener.
-Or click **Add Listener** to add a new listener.
+You can click **Settings** for more customized settings, click **Delete** to delete the listener, or click **+ Add Listener** to add a new listener.

 ::: tip